Mennatallah-Samier-Hassan-Mohamed-Saleh/SAGA-Bench/README.md

 1. **src/dynamic**: Core implementations of the benchmark.
 They include the following:
     + `frontEnd.cc` is the main/top file which reads command-line parameters, reads edge batches from the input file, initiates the data structure, and launches the scheduler thread.
     + `builder.cc` contains the function `dequeAndInsertEdge()` which is executed by the scheduler thread.
 This function updates the data structure and performs an algorithm on it.
     + *Data structures*: `abstract_data_struc.h` is the top-level abstract class for a data structure.
-Specific implementations are contained in files `adListShared.h`, `adListCunked.h`, `stinger.h/stinger.cc`, and `darhh.h`.
+Specific implementations are contained in files `adListShared.h`, `adListCunked.h`, `stinger.h/stinger.cc`, `darhh.h`, and `abslBtreeSet.h`.
 Each file implements the specific fashion in which the *update* operation needs to be performed on the given data structure.
     + *Graph Traversal*: `traversal.h` implements how each data structure needs to be traversed to get the in-neighbors and the out-neighbors.
 Traversal operation is achieved with two API functions: `in_neigh()` and `out_neigh()`.
 The specific traversal mechanism details of each data structure must be hidden under these two API functions.
     + *Compute Models and Algorithms*: `topAlg.h` is the top-level algorithm file where every algorithm is registered.
 The specific implementation of each algorithm is contained in a file starting with *dyn_* (e.g., `dyn_bfs.h`).
 Each file implements both the compute models for a specific algorithm.
 For example, `dyn_bfs.h` contains functions `dynBFSAlg()` for the *incremental* compute model and `BFSStartFromScratch()` for the *recomputation from scratch* compute model.
 Most of the *recomputation from scratch* implementations have been borrowed from [GAP Benchmark Suite](https://github.com/sbeamer/gapbs) with slight modifications to conform to the API of SAGA-Bench.
 2. **src/common**: Some utility elements borrowed from [GAP Benchmark Suite](https://github.com/sbeamer/gapbs).